Abrish-seng/React-firebase-based-job-portal-app/README.md

 ### Client Side (React JS + Tailwind CSS)

 `Login/Registration`: Users input their credentials which are sent to Firebase Authentication.

-Job Listings: Users can view and filter job listings stored in Firebase Firestore.
+`Job Listings`: Users can view and filter job listings stored in Firebase Firestore.

-Job Application: Job seekers can apply for jobs, and the application data is sent to Firestore.
+`Job Application`: Job seekers can apply for jobs, and the application data is sent to Firestore.

-Server Side (Firebase)
+### Server Side (Firebase)

 `Firebase Authentication`: Manages user authentication and authorization.

-Firebase Firestore: Stores job listings, user profiles, and applications.
+`Firebase Firestore`: Stores job listings, user profiles, and applications.

-Firebase Cloud Functions: Handles server-side logic such as sending notifications and processing data.
+`Firebase Cloud Functions`: Handles server-side logic such as sending notifications and processing data.
 External Integrations

 `Email Notifications`: Through Cloud Functions, emails are sent to users for various actions (e.g., application confirmations).